oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update3.md

      Now, you use the Image Tool to create an image named `model-in-image:WLS-v2` that's layered on a base WebLogic image.
 You've already set up this tool during the prerequisite steps.

      Run the following commands to create the model image and verify that it worked:
+     Note: If you are creating a WebLogic model-in-image, add --chown oracle:root to imagetool.sh command.
+When creating FMS images, do not use the --chown option.

      ```
      $ cd /tmp/mii-sample/model-images